QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/code_analysis.md

-# File analysis
+# Code analysis

 [Go back](../index.md)

 <div class="row row-cols-md-2"><div>

-File analysis refer to analyzing the code of the website, both statically, and dynamically, while trying to find a flaw.
+Code analysis refer to analyzing the code of the website, both statically, and dynamically, while trying to find a flaw.

 For starter, you may do a static analysis of the source HTML page.
 Use <kbd>CTRL+U</kbd> or Right-click and "View page source".
 </div><div>